gehoumi/terraform-google-ciscoasav-vm/README.md

 These sections describe requirements for using this module.
 ### Interface requirements:

-- Management interface—Used to connect the ASAv to the ASDM; can’t be used for through traffic.
+Make sure three VPCs are available or created prior to deploy the ASAv.
+The VPCs network requires 3 subnets for:
-- Inside interface—Used to connect the ASAv to inside hosts.
+- Management interface — Used to manage the ASAv (can’t be used for through traffic).
-- Outside interface—Used to connect the ASAv to the public network.
+- Inside interface — Used to connect the ASAv to inside hosts.

-The ASAv deployment requires theses three VPC networks to be created prior to deploying the ASAv.
+- Outside interface — Used to connect the ASAv to the public network.

 ## Examples